-Keeping relationships at the center, CSHSC’s redesign uses four drivers Organizing Adults, Students at the Center, Teaching & Learning, and Postsecondary Pathways to help schools focus their redesign for the best possible results.
+Keeping relationships at the center, CSHSC’s redesign focuses on four evidence-based drivers to help schools focus their redesign for the best possible results.
 Read more. . .

 High School Redesign Workbook is a comprehensive tool designed by CSHSC collaborators to assist in the sequencing and design of your high school redesign.
 Download the Workbook